williamhowardsnyder/Hashtag_Preferences_Replication/README.md

 ## Conclusion

 Overall, we failed to reproduce the main claims of this paper.
 We would recommend that the authors update their published results, or provide more precise instructions on how to replicate the results that they achieved.
+For more details about our procedure and the model itself, we refer you to the orginal paper, or our replication write-up.

 ## Citation